 WCEM is responsible for coordinating emergency preparedness throughout the county.
-In addition to the writing and coordination of emergency operation plans, WCEM offers public education, and provides assistance to local jurisdictions and county agencies before, during, and after disasters strike.
+In addition to the writing and coordination of emergency operation plans, WCEM provides assistance to local jurisdictions and county agencies before, during, and after disasters strike.
 WCEM works in collaboration with local, state, and federal officials, and partners with neighboring jurisdictions, to facilitate better preparedness, response, and recovery from natural and human-made disasters.

 - The process of prevention, preparedness, response, and recovery from emergencies and disasters.

 - The focal point for overall coordination for all disasters.

 - Planning, training, conducting drills, testing equipment and coordinating activities with communities.

 - Effective Emergency Management relies on thorough integration of emergency plans at all levels of government and non-government involvement.

 Washington County uses CodeRED as an emergency notification platform to deliver geo-targeted, time-sensitive information via email, SMS, voice, mobile app push notifications, IPAWS and more depending on the severity of the situation.

 Most insurance companies will not cover flooding if the water is coming from outside the home.
 Flood insurance is available through most homeowners and renters insurance agencies and the National Flood Insurance Program.